-We’re in the midst of the final heat waves of summer, and my ice cream consumption is at an all-time high.
+We’re in the midst of the final heat waves of summer and my ice cream consumption is at an all-time high.
+While this rocky road cake isn’t actually made with ice cream, it’s inspired by all the chocolatey, marshmallow-filled, nutty goodness of rocky road ice cream.

 It is traditionally made with chocolate ice cream, bits of marshmallow and crushed nuts marbled throughout each scoop.